 The digital videogame market has blossomed into a full-fledged service that sees an annual income of over $6 billion dollars annually!
 That number is sure to increase with the continued success of the aforementioned services.
 With many video stores having gone away due to streaming services providing content that trumps the stock that a store could hold, we’re going to take a look at why so many people opt for digital versions of videogames as opposed to the physical copies that many collectors still purchase today.

-Looking at the two major brands, PlayStation, and Xbox, they have recently released strictly digital versions of their next-gen consoles, the PlayStation 5 and Xbox Series X which provides consumers with the same platform but at a cheaper price.
+PlayStation and Xbox have released digital-only versions of their consoles which provides consumers with the same platform but at a cheaper price.
 With the market not slowing down for digital videogames, fiscally, it’s a smart move, for the companies as well as the consumers.
 But what about those of us who relish owning the physical copy of a game?
 The joy of holding it in our hands, unwrapping it, and sliding the disc into the console for the first time?
 At this point, it really becomes a personal choice.
 Many players would choose the streamlined process of pre-ordering a game and having the ability to play it literally the second it releases without having to worry about whether or not they’ll be able to get a copy.
 Just download it and you’re good to go right?
 You also don’t have to worry about the game getting broken, damaged, or lending it to a friend whom you never hear from again!